 Masks

-Alaska, Yukon River Basin, Eskimo, Shaman's Bird Mask, 19th Century
+Alaska, Yukon River Basin, Shaman's Bird Mask, 19th Century

 Polychrome wood, pigment, pyrite inlay, four original feathers with paint